itsfuad/PokeDraw/readme.md

 # PokeDraw
-PokeDraw is a simple drawing application made with HTML5 Canvas.
+PokeDraw is a simple and lightest drawing application made with HTML5 Canvas.
 Usefull for making quick sketches and drawings.
 It is inspired by the Microsoft whiteboard.

 ![Cover](./cover.png)